compoundingeffects/bigpictureschool/inorganic_chemistry.md

 This explains many common reactions: sodium readily gives up one electron (leaving it with a complete shell underneath), while chlorine eagerly accepts one electron (to complete its outer shell).
 When these two meet, the transfer happens naturally, and salt is formed.

-## The special sase of transition metals
+## The special case of transition metals

 The metals in the middle section of the periodic table—called transition metals—have special properties because they have partially filled electron zones called d-orbitals.
 These electrons can participate in bonding in flexible ways, which explains several interesting phenomena: